devgateway/www.developmentgateway.org/_posts/2013-01-30-how-can-we-make-open-data-meaningful-to-citizens.md

 created: 1359543654
 old_path: news/how-can-we-make-open-data-meaningful-citizens
 title: How Can We Make Open Data Meaningful to Citizens?
-lede: I am Owen Scott and recently I was fortunate enough to have the opportunity to attend the Engineers Without Borders Canada (EWB Canada) National Conference in Calgary.
+excerpt: I am Owen Scott and recently I was fortunate enough to have the opportunity to attend the Engineers Without Borders Canada (EWB Canada) National Conference in Calgary.
 EWB Canada - no affiliation with EWB USA - is a progressive development organization focused on creating transformative change in African markets, public